Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-10-route53/hands-on-108/hands-on-108.md

 ```

 **Testing**
-After the successful deployment of the stack, the S3 website shoulda be accessible not only through the S3 endpoit but also through the _DomainName_ value used for the _DomainName_ parameter. i.e The site can be access at http://website.goodguys.click .
+After the successful deployment of the stack, the S3 website shoulda be accessible not only through the S3 endpoint but also through the _DomainName_ value used for the _DomainName_ parameter. i.e The site can be access at http://website.goodguys.click .

 **Debug Errors**
 In the case of error during deployment, checkout the stack events leading to the failure